Master of Arts in Climate Change and Global Sustainability Pre-departure

-SIT Graduate Institute provides students with travel, accident, and illness coverage for the international components of your global master’s program.
-Please note that this coverage is not in affect for any medical expenses incurred in the US.
+SIT Graduate Institute provides students with accident and illness coverage for the international components of your global master’s program.
+Please note that this coverage is not in effect for any medical expenses incurred in the US.
 Therefore, we highly recommend that you maintain coverage in the US for the duration of your global master’s program.

 SIT does not provide dental coverage or property loss insurance.
 We encourage you to purchase personal property insurance independently.

 SIT Graduate Institute wants to help ensure the health and safety of all of our Global Master’s students while abroad.
 As such, we partner with International SOS, providing membership to all of our students in their medical and security assistance services.
 International SOS has been providing high quality global medical and security services for more than 25 years.
 In the unlikely event of a medical emergency while outside the U.S., the highest quality medical care will be arranged for you.
 If necessary, the coverage facilitates medical and security evacuation of students from the country.